Significant Environmental Benefit Grants

 What has been funded to date?

-Since its introduction in 2009, the Native Vegetation Council has supported 66 critical projects across the eight NRM regions through Significant Environmental Benefit Grants.
-Over $12 million has been committed to conservation enhancement and landscape management works in an effort to improve biodiversity.
+Since its introduction in 2009, the Native Vegetation Council has supported 74 critical projects across the eight Landscape regions through Significant Environmental Benefit Grants.
+Over $16.9 million has been committed to conservation enhancement and landscape management works in an effort to improve biodiversity.
+For a list of all the projects supported through SEB grants, you can view the SEB Grant Summary.

 Have your say

-We would love to hear your suggestions on how we can improve the SEB Grants program so please send us an email at firstname.lastname@example.org.
-You may also use this email to subscribe to NVC eNews to be kept up to date with changes to grants.
+We would love to hear your suggestions on how we can improve the SEB Grants program so please send us an email at email@example.com.
+You may also use this email to join the NVC contact list to be kept up to date with changes to grants and consultation opportunities.